sharmaeklavya2/blog-source/content/posts/easy-dal.md

 the extra thermal energy will just be used to convert water to steam, i.e., wasted.

 **Credits**: Thanks mom for this awesome recipe!
-Thanks Tanvi for suggesting a good title.
+Thanks [Tanvi Bajpai](https://tanvibajpai.com) for suggesting a good title.